ibm-cloud-docs/power-iaas/modifying-instance.md

 - **Preferred processor compatibility mode**: The processor mode in which you want the VSI to operate.
 By default, {{site.data.keyword.powerSys_notm}} sets the preferred processor compatibility mode to the highest mode that is supported by the targeted host type for the VSI.

 - **Effective processor compatibility mode**: The processor mode that is currently in use for the VSI.
-The physical host where the VSI is running determines the effective processor compatibility mode.
+The physical host where the VSI runs determines the effective processor compatibility mode.

 You cannot dynamically change the effective processor compatibility mode of a VSI.
 To change the effective processor compatibility mode, you must first change the preferred processor compatibility mode of the VSI, shut down the VSI, and then start the VSI again.
 During VSI activation, the hypervisor attempts to set the effective processor compatibility mode to match the preferred mode that you have specified for the VSI.

-You must select the appropriate processor mode to ensure compatibility with the operating system that is in use.
-If you set the preferred processor compatibility mode to a mode that the operating system in your VSI does not support, the VSI does not boot correctly and might enter the *Error* state.
-To resolve this problem, open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support){: external}.
+You must select a processor compatibility mode that is supported by the operating system in use.
+If you set a preferred processor compatibility mode that the operating system in the VSI does not support, the VSI fails to boot correctly and might enter the *Error* state.
+To resolve this issue, open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support){: external}.
 {: important}